A framework for effective coaching

 - Ask the coachee what they want to achieve.

-SMART framework (Specific, Measurable, Achievable, Relevant, Time-bound).
+- Define the goal using the SMART framework (Specific, Measurable, Achievable, Relevant, Time-bound).

-- Ensure the goal aligns with
+- Ensure the goal aligns with long term aspirations and values.

-long term objectives if necessary.
+- Set both short term and long term objectives if necessary.

 Key Questions: